Menu

 Incomplete spinal cord injuries allow some brain signals to get past the point of injury.
 Victims of a mid-back incomplete injury will still have some feeling, function, and muscle control below the injury site, though they may still experience some paralysis and loss of feeling and function.

-How do Spine and Spinal Cord Injuries Happen?
+How Do Spine and Spinal Cord Injuries Happen?

 Some of the most common causes of spinal cord and spine injuries include motor vehicle crashes, sports injuries, and slips and falls.
 Traumatic spinal cord injuries occur from acts of violence, such as gunshot wounds or stabbings.
 These injuries make up approximately 12 percent of spinal cord injuries.